chookmook29/issue_tracker/README.md

     4. Check if you're being redirected to index page.

 7. Pay for upvoting feature ticket
+    1. Navigate to single ticket details with a "Feature" tag.
+    2. Press on "Pay to upvote" button.
+    3. Check if given ticket got extra upvote.
+    4. Check if index page pie chart has changed, your nickname's chart part has changed.

 8. Delete ticket
+    1. If you created new ticket using "New Ticket" link navigate to your ticket.
+    2. Press "Delete" button on ticket details page.
+    3. Check if your ticket disappeared from "All Tickets" tab.

 9. Create blog entry
+    1. If you are admin user go to [admin address](http://issue-tracker-pch.herokuapp.com/admin).
+    2. Go to blog tab.
+    3. Add new blog entry with image.
+    4. To check if it was added go back to the website and navigate to Blog link.

 10. Comment blog entry
+    1. Enter "All Blogs" and show details of single entry.
+    2. Press "Add Comment" and enter text.
+    3. Post it and check if it was added below blog entry.

 11. Change user details
+    1. From main page go to "Your Account".
+    2. Change email, first name and second name.
+    3. Post changes using button.

 ### User testing